 About 40 percent of folks with infertility also have endometriosis, according to the American College of Obstetricians and Gynecologists (ACOG).

-Endometriosis is a chronic condition that causes endometrial tissues to grow outside the uterus.
+Endometriosis is a chronic condition that causes endometrial-like tissues to grow outside the uterus.
 While there’s currently no cure, lots of top-notch treatments can reduce your symptoms.

 Researchers are still trying to pinpoint the exact cause, but there’s a good chance your genetics increase your risk.